Independent School Awards

 The national award relates to the work of the annual Robin Hood Music and Drama Festival, which was created as a community initiative in 2011 to provide opportunities for young people in Doncaster to play, sing, act and compete in an inclusive and supportive setting for performing arts.
 It is now a hugely successful six-day festival, the largest of its type in the region, managed and promoted by the school’s music department, working with local community groups and schools.

-Last year, it involved more than 500 performers in over 70 classes, with pupils from 38 schools, performing arts groups, choirs and orchestras.
+This involves more than 500 performers in over 70 classes, with pupils from 38 schools, performing arts groups, choirs and orchestras.
 An outstanding performers’ concert now attracts an audience of 700.
 In 2014, a day of music making for children with SEND was introduced and in 2015 the festival was able to fund two annual scholarships for pupils in challenging financial circumstances to join a local professional award-winning choir.

 Shortlisted schools attended a black-tie event in at the Grosvenor House Hotel, London, hosted by comedian Simon Evans, where over 400 attendees celebrated all that is outstanding in independent schools across the UK.